 “Give me a fulcrum,” Archimedes is reported to have said, “and a place to stand—and I will move the world.”

-External monitoring is about creating peace of mind by measuring uptime from some other location.
+External website monitoring is about creating peace of mind by measuring uptime from some other location.
 More importantly, thorough external monitoring ensures constant connectivity.

 Uptime.com provides global probe server locations so you can receive confirmation your website is up or down in the locations that matter to you most.
 During an outage, this means you also have more data on where your website remains accessible.
 Location can make an impact on SLA fulfillment, where accessibility can mean the difference between a full outage and degraded performance.